-Unfortunately, some companies selling GIMP do not always mention in their advertising that the software that they are selling can also be obtained for free.
+Unfortunately, some companies selling GIMP do not always mention in their advertising the origin of this software.
+In particular, they don’t mention the licensing or that the software that they are selling can also be obtained for free.
 Sometimes GIMP is combined with additional software or artwork that adds value to the package, but sometimes what you get is not much more than what could otherwise be downloaded for free.
 If you have purchased such a copy of GIMP and you feel cheated, then you should complain to the vendor.

 However, if the vendor did not make the complete corresponding source code for their version of GIMP available to you as required by the GPL, then the vendor may have violated the license and may be liable for copyright infringment.
 Please try to clarify the situation with the vendor before reporting any GPL violation to the GIMP developers.
 In any case, you should refrain from making public statements about the potential GPL violation before you have contacted the vendor.
 Notifying the developers too early of making public statements about the potential GPL violation may limit the legal options available to the developers (copyright owners).

 We do not sell GIMP from this web site.
 We provide it free-of-charge on our download page for several platforms.
 Other platforms for which we don’t create builds often have their own distribution methods with their third-party GIMP package.